 Truck Accident Lawyer & Truck Accident Attorney St Louis

 Talk to a truck accident lawyer for Free 24/7 (314) 361-4242 :: We hold truck drivers and trucking companies accountable for their negligence.
 We’re located Near You!
 25+ Years Experience & Thousands of Cases involving truck accidents.

 The government has established a different set of “rules of the road” covering trucks, trucking companies, and truck driver training and conduct.
 Among other things:

 - Commercial truck drivers are limited in the number of hours they can drive before they must rest.
 They are required to keep an accurate logbook that documents this and many other aspects of each trip, which is often a key factor in truck accident cases.

 - Trucks themselves have weight restrictions, road restrictions, and maintenance requirements that, if neglected, can lead to truck accidents.

 - Trucking companies are required to follow federal regulations in hiring, training, scheduling, and maintenance.
 They must transport cargo safely, including proper containment of hazardous materials (HAZMAT regulations).
 Violation of these regulations can often result in a truck accident.

-When these regulations are violated, everyone is at risk and commercial trucking accidents are much more likely to occur.
+When these regulations are violated, everyone is at risk and commercial truck accidents are much more likely to occur.

 There are an estimated 500,000 truck accidents in the U.S. each year.
 Nearly 5,000 of these result in fatalities.
 The remainder often results in injuries of varying degrees.
 With three major interstates running through the Missouri-Illinois border in St. Louis — I-44, I-64 and I-70 — Missouri and Illinois see more than their fair share of trucking accidents.
 Unfortunately, many of these accidents are caused by the negligence of truck drivers or trucking companies.

 Common Causes of Truck Accidents